palautatan/endometriosis/README.md

 We propose to utilize a publicly available microarray data containing archived endometrial samples from women with different stages of endometriosis and derive gene expression signatures.
 We will use statistical techniques applicable to the analysis of high dimensional genomic data learnt from and beyond the course.
 In addition to incorporating the familiar methods listed below, we will research novel methods that we plan to incorporate into our analysis.

-# Dataset Notes
-- Items under the data/csv folder are data from the Excel file downloaded from figshare.
-They were separated via copy and paste into separate Excel files, then saved as csv.
-- Items under the data/clean folder were downloaded from genbank in MiniML format.
-They were converted into csvs using R.

 # Relevant Links
 Reference paper:
 <br>